Fiduciary Institute of Southern Africa: Formation and activities

 FISA was formed in 2008, when the Association of Trust Companies in South Africa (ATCSA), which was formed in 1932, was converted to a professional institute with individual membership.
 A new constitution was adopted to reflect the change of name and membership.
 Prior to the change, members were the main trust companies in South Africa on a corporate membership basis.
 After the change, members include employees of trust companies and individuals from the legal, accounting and financial planning professions.

 FISA has approximately 700 individual members, who collectively manage assets in excess of R250 billion.
 They draft tens of thousand wills each year and administer around 50 percent of deceased estates reported to the offices of the Master of the High Court in South Africa.
 FISA also offers candidate membership for those wishing to enter the profession.

 Activities of FISA members include estate planning, the drafting of wills, administration of trusts and estates, beneficiary funds, tax and financial advice and the management of client funds.

-The organization is governed by a 10-person Council; the current Chairperson is Ian Brink.
+The organization is governed by a 10-person Council; as of 2023, the Chairperson was Eben Nel.
 Regional councilors represent the Northern, Gauteng, Central, Western Cape, Eastern Cape, and KwaZulu Natal regions.